draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--use-import-v2`

 - This flag will use the new import logic, which will import the values from the cluster and then generate the manifests based on the imported values.
-Defaults to `false`, which means the old import logic will be used, unless the `--use-import-v2` flag is provided.
-Import V2 is supported starting from version 6.6.0, and is expected to become the default in the future.
+The value defaults to `false`, which means the old import logic will be used, unless the `--use-import-v2` flag is provided.
+Import V2 is supported starting from version v6.6.0, and is expected to become the default in the future.

 ## Command: `update-license`